AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md

 The following section describes the risks of formatting a data disk:

 -   Disk partitioning and formatting are high-risk operations.
 Exercise caution when you partition and format disks.
 The procedure in this topic applies only to new data disks.
 If your data disk contains data, create a snapshot for the data disk to avoid data loss.
-For more information, see [Create a normal snapshot](/intl.en-US/Snapshots/Use snapshots/Create a normal snapshot.md).
+For more information, see [Create a snapshot for a disk](/intl.en-US/Snapshots/Use snapshots/Create a normal snapshot.md).
 -   Only **data disks** can be partitioned.
 You cannot partition **system disks**.
 If you use a third-party tool to forcibly partition a system disk, unknown risks such as system failures and data loss may occur.
 You can extend partitions or add new partitions only for system disks that have been extended.
 For more information, see [Resize disks online for Linux instances](/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Linux instances.md).

 **Note:** The commands in the example also apply to CentOS 7.